argilla-io/argilla/README.md

 ## What is Argilla?

 Argilla is an open-source platform for data-centric LLM development.
-It provides scalable oversight and integrates human feedback loops for continuous LLM refinement.
+Integrates human and model feedback loops for continuous LLM refinement and oversight.

 With Argilla's Python SDK and adaptable UI, you can create human and model-in-the-loop workflows for: